Chevindu/jekyll-now/_posts/2017-9-30-Hackerman!.md

 I'm going to keep the this short.
 Next goal is to successfully run Google Fonts on Jekyll and I will most probably write about it, if I get it right.

 Viva la blogging!

+UPDATE: Nailed the Google Fonts thingy.
+Now we can read සිංහල in style.